 For some teens, it can start without an outside influence.
 Depression and other mental illnesses tend to run in families.

-Typical teenage blues vs. depression
+Teenage blues vs. depression

 If you notice a drop in your child’s grades, or he stopped hanging out with his good buddies or is now spending most of his time in his room away from the family, there’s cause for concern.